Art School receives two generous gifts!

 As always, we will be adhering to Federal/State and Local Covid policies in 2021.

-The Pacific NorthWest Art School will be taking all measures to ensure student and faculty safety including smaller class sizes, ventilation (we have large garage doors in the classrooms we can open), mask-wearing, hand sanitation stations, and will comply with all Federal, State and local Covid recommendations.
-As of May 24th, we are following Governor Insee’s proclamation that states in part that mask wearing will be advised for all in “health care settings, correctional institutions, public transportation and schools.”
-We will attempt to follow the most current guidelines and recommendations and to ensure you all feel safe and comfortable attending workshops with us this summer and fall!
+The Pacific NorthWest Art School will be taking all measures to ensure student and faculty safety including smaller class sizes, ventilation (we have large garage doors in the classrooms we can open), mandatory mask-wearing per Governor’s mandate, and hand sanitization stations.
+We will follow the most current guidelines and recommendations to ensure you all feel safe and comfortable attending workshops with us this summer and fall!
+Accordingly, we highly recommend you are vaccinated when attending a class.
+Thank you for your cooperation in a challenging time!

 Click our link for details: Directions and Lodging